About Your Credit Score

-Before lenders make the decision to give you a loan, they want to know that you're willing and able to pay back that mortgage.
-To understand whether you can pay back the loan, they look at your income and debt ratio.
-To assess how willing you are to repay, they use your credit score.
+Before lenders make the decision to give you a loan, they have to know if you are willing and able to pay back that loan.
+To understand whether you can pay back the loan, they assess your income and debt ratio.
+In order to assess your willingness to pay back the mortgage loan, they consult your credit score.

 Credit scores only take into account the information contained in your credit profile.
 They don't consider income or personal characteristics.
 Fair Isaac invented FICO specifically to exclude demographic factors like these.
 "Profiling" was as dirty a word when FICO scores were first invented as it is now.
-Credit scoring was invented as a way to take into account solely that which was relevant to a borrower's willingness to repay the loan while specifically excluding any other personal factors.
+Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan while specifically excluding any other personal factors.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score considers both positive and negative information in your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
+Your score considers both positive and negative items in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

-Financial Edge Mortgage Corp. can answer your questions about credit reports and many others.
+Financial Edge Mortgage Corp. can answer questions about credit reports and many others.
 Give us a call at 425-508-9988.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.